sayon/blog/_posts/2020-12-12-when-functions-dissolve.md

 An example of soft and strong modularity is seen in a computer which executes several programs in parallel.
 Each process is a component of a running system.
-If the processes share the same address space then the modularity is soft, because an error in one process can lead to a data corruption of another.
+If the processes share the same address space then an error in one process can lead to a data corruption of another.
+The modularity is then soft.
-If the processes have isolated virtual address spaces then the modularity is hard, because an error in one process can not influence the memory in another one.
+If the processes have isolated virtual address spaces then an error in one process can not influence the memory of another.
+Then the modularity is stronger.
-There are of course details to that, like when a process crashes while another one is waiting for its response, but such situations can be dealt with in a reasonable way e.g. through timeouts.
+There are of course details to that, like what happens when a process crashes while another one is waiting for its response, but such situations can be dealt with in a reasonable way e.g. through timeouts.

 ## Functions as modules